psrc/travel-modeling/air_quality/emissions_inventory/README.md

 ## Outputs

 Results are available for light (passenger) vehicles, medium trucks, heavy trucks, and transit buses in terms of tons/day of pollutants by county.
 City estimates of the same are calculated based on the VMT distributions from the base year mulitplied by the county totals.
+Python notebooks in the **analysis** directory format the outputs of this tool into tables for final formatting in Excel.
 Results include both running as well as start emissions.

 ## Running the Tool